Thursday, March 1, 2012

 "We Can Work It Out" (1970) - Stevie Wonder [original by the Beatles released in 1965]

-Don't get me wrong, I'm a huge Beatles fan, but I feel that Stevie's soulful cover outshines the original.
-No doubt about it, the Beatles' version is great, but Stevie brings an infectious joy and positive energy to his rendition that makes the original seem rather sedate by comparison.
-Plus, he delivers a kick-ass harmonica solo on his version.
+Don't get me wrong, I'm a huge Beatles fan, but I feel that Stevie's soulful cover significantly outshines the original.
+The Beatles' version is great, but Stevie brings an infectious joy and energy to his rendition that makes the original seem rather sedate by comparison.
+Plus, he delivers a killer harmonica solo on his version.

 "Blinded by the Light" (1976) - Manfred Mann's Earth Band [original by Bruce Springsteen released in 1973]

-Some feel that Manfred Mann's version of "Blinded by the Light" is overblown and overproduced and lacks the soul and emotional depth of Springsteen's gritty, bare-bones original that appeared on his critically acclaimed debut album Greetings from Asbury Park, N.J.
+Some feel that Manfred Mann's Earth Band's version of "Blinded by the Light" is overblown and overproduced and lacks the soul and emotional depth of Bruce Springsteen's gritty, bare-bones original that appeared on his critically acclaimed debut album Greetings from Asbury Park, N.J.
 (1973).
-However, I believe that Manfred Mann's cover brought the track to new epic heights and made it even more powerful.
+However, I believe that the Earth Band's cover brought the track to new epic heights and made it even more powerful.
 It is superbly arranged and underscores Springsteen's great lyrics.
-It is also Manfred Man's biggest hit, reaching number one on the Billboard Hot 100 chart.
+It was their biggest hit, reaching the top spot on the Billboard Hot 100 chart.

 Download at Amazon